 Many misconceptions exist about the Hypnotic state and if you are wondering what it is like to be hypnotised, it is a little like daydreaming or become so absorbed in a book or a film that you are completely oblivious to everything else.
 In fact we all drift in and out of hypnosis several times a day without even realising it.

-In hypnosis the subconscious mind is address while the conscious mind is resting thereby allowing the suggestions to be accepted subconsciously without criticism.
+In hypnotherapy the subconscious mind is addressed while the conscious mind is resting thereby allowing the suggestions to be accepted subconsciously without criticism.
 The subconscious part of our mind it where our “programming” is and it is these “programs” that often create the behaviours we are trying to change.

 Make the changes you want to make.
 Live Life Happy